B2B Website Strategy To Convert Leads Into B2B Sales

 Over the past decade or so, the internet has become a competitive landscape for B2B companies.

 Just having a website isn’t enough.

-When a potential client reaches your website, how well it represents your company and its products and/or services is a determining factor in whether or not the lead stays longer or moves on to another destination.
+When a potential client reaches your website, how well it represents your company and its products and/or services determines whether or not the lead stays longer or moves on to another destination.

 I have some more questions for you to answer, but before I do, a word of advice…